Mohammad0104/database_management/README.md

 </MOVIES>
 ```

-The XML document represents movie information using a hierarchical structure rather than relational tables.
+Unlike a relational database, XML stores information in a hierarchical structure.

 ---

 ## 🔍 XQuery

-The following XQuery retrieves actors younger than 35 and sorts them by age.
+The following query finds actors who are younger than 35 and sorts them by age.

 ```xquery
 xquery version "3.0";